JAQ0B/Smart-Mirror/README.md

 ### 🍓 Raspberry Pi (Smart Mirror + Control System)
 The Raspberry Pi runs the **MagicMirror²** software, which displays time, weather, outfit images, and more.
 It also:
 - Receives API commands from the AI assistant or mobile phone.
-- Displays suggested outfits using a Flask-based interface and a custom image generator.
+- Displays suggested outfits using a custom image generator.

 > ⚠️ Due to a limited project budget, we only had access to a **Raspberry Pi 3**, which could not handle the AI load.
 The AI was therefore offloaded to a PC. **With a Raspberry Pi 4 or 5, everything could have run directly on the Pi as originally intended.**